vivekrunwal/Swiggy_Gmail_Client/Readme.md

 3. **Gmail API Setup**

 - Follow Google's guide to create a project in the Google Developer Console, enable the Gmail API, and obtain your `credentials.json` file.
-Place this file in the project root.
+Place this file in the project root
+- Make sure to delete the existing token.pickle and credentials.json file

 ## Configuration